 Some of my friends spray dollar bills with glitter to create special money that the Tooth Fairy leaves their children.

-In Hispanic counties including Mexico, Peru, Chile, Argentina, and Colombia, Raton Perez is a rat who collects baby teeth from children.
+In Hispanic counties, including Mexico, Peru, Chile, Argentina, and Colombia, Raton Perez is a rat that collects baby teeth from children.
 In return, Perez leaves gifts (although it’s not always money).

 He’s very popular and there was an animated film detailing his story called El Ratón Pérez.
 Has that piqued your curiosity?
 Apparently, there’s a Ratoncito Pérez Museum in Madrid that may answer all your questions.